By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 People with Bipolar Disorder and or Schizophrenia are three times more likely to be nicotine dependent.
 Even the rates of smoking among those with ADHD are reported as significantly higher than those with no mental illness diagnosis.

 Being the victim of, or being exposed to trauma, domestic violence or other abuse and neglect also correlate with an increase in smoking and nicotine dependency.

 It is worth noting that from the design of these studies we can’t be sure of the exact nature of the connection.
 Does smoking increase the risk of developing a mental illness?
 It looks likely.
 It also looks likely that those with a preexisting mental illness are more likely to take up smoking.
 Either way teen smoking is a whole lot more troubling than anyone recognized in the past.

-Lawrence et. all looked at the connection between smoking and mental illness in a large sample of youth not in treatment.
+Lawrence et. al, looked at the connection between smoking and mental illness in a large sample of youth, not in treatment.
 Their conclusions were similar.
-Teens with a mental illness were far more likely to start smoking at an early age, smoke on an everyday basis and be heavy smokers.
+Teens with a mental illness were far more likely to start smoking at an early age, smoke on an everyday basis, and be heavy smokers.
 They clearly identified a link between teens who smoke and mental illness.

 It is important that in addressing teen mental health issues and substance abuse issues we not overlook the role of nicotine and early smoking.
 We also need to keep an eye out for the emergence of increased marijuana use as the first indicator of a teen mental health issue.

 Other research and treatment protocols have looked at the need for a different form of treatment for those whose primary drug of choice was Marijuana and who had self-reported this as being a problem.
 For more on drug-specific treatment of Marijuana look at the SAMHSA publication on Brief Counseling for Marijuana Dependency (BCMD.)
 This publication is free.

 Seven David Joel Miller Books are available now!